 If you don’t already have an audience or large network online, it will become even harder to grow one organically in 2021 unless you spend a lot of money on paid advertising with Google Ads & the major Social Media platforms, However, a much smarter way to spend your money will be to invest into individuals, organisations or businesses who have already invested time, money & effort on establishing their own large audiences & networks online & offline.
 Call it sponsorship or advertising but instead of expecting people to come to you, you need to go where the people already are & ‘pay to play’ inside their communities.

-I hope this blog has got you thinking & if you’d like my help overcoming some of these challenges, check out the new ‘5 Star Focus Programme‘ I’m running for business owners & leaders over 5 days between 11-15 January.
+I hope this blog has got you thinking & if you’d like my help overcoming some of these challenges, check out the new ‘5 Star Focus Programme‘ I’m running for business owners & leaders on the 2nd week of every month.

 Alternatively, check out my 5 ways to boost your business with Newcastle Startup Week | Founders’ Friday | TRYBES blog.